oldwomanjosiah/comfy/README.md

 @ sleep 2000
 echo you waited 2000 ms!
 ```
-As you are thinking, the above code only runs the commands, that should be runned, depending on the environment in which the script is runned.
+As you are thinking, the above code only runs the commands, that should be run, depending on the environment in which the script is run.
 Also, keep in mind that everything after *always* clause will run on any operating system. *comfy* automatically detects the system, and, being programmed in Rust, allows the specification of the following systems:
 - linux
 - macos
 - freebsd